HARSHITHASAI-A/Assignment3/README.md

    **Solutions**
    > This page contains detailed description of each and every solution proposed by this corporation in their business issues like definition, research, implementation etc.

+   **Pricing**
+   > This page conatins the various prices about the solutions offered by Vecta Corp like different plans of prices.

    **Contact Us**
    > Contains the address and the Phone number of the Vecta Corp HeadQuarters.